opensearch-project/data-prepper/docs/expression_syntax.md

 Hard coded token that identifies the operation use in an _Expression_.

 ### Json Pointer
 A Literal used to reference a value within the Event provided as context for the _Expression String_.
-Json Pointers are identified by a leading `/` containing alpha numeric character or underscores, delimited by `/`.
+Json Pointers are identified by a leading `/` containing alphanumeric character or underscores, delimited by `/`.
 Json Pointers can use an extended character set if wrapped in double quotes (`"`) using the escape character `\`.
 Note, Json Pointer require `~` and `/` that should be used as part of the path and not a delimiter to be escaped.

 - `~0` representing `~`
 - `~1` representing `/`